Organizing Groups: Register Your Clean-Up Here

 Because of this, the Freshwater Society is partnering with the Friends of the Minnesota Valley and local organizations to initiate Community Clean-Ups for Water Quality to reduce the phosphorus levels in our lakes and rivers.

 We are launching this activity with a community toolkit that includes a DVD providing “how to” instructions for organizing and implementing a clean-up.
-Clean-up participants will be able to track the amount of phosphorus being removed on our website.
+Download a PDF of the 26-page toolkit.
+Or download individual components of the toolkit:

 Community Clean-Ups for Water Quality: A pollution-fighting project you can organize